ocheselandrei/ocheselandrei.github.io/_posts/2021-11-21-the-book-that-made-me-stop-worrying-about-algorithms.md

 I wrote this without re-opening and re-reading the book.
 It may not be a 100% accurate description of what the book says.
 But it is how I think about algorithms now after reading the book.

-In the next article, I will follow-up with a practical example of applying the above principles.
+In the next article, I will follow up with a practical example of applying the above principles.
 We will look at the use-case of a problem regularly used in programming interviews, see how existing solutions break the principles, and come-up with both iterative and dynamic programming solutions according to these principles.